Tungsten Disulfide (WS2) Low Friction & Mold Release Coating

-Tungsten Disulfide (WS2) is a low friction dry lubricant coating that improves performance and service life better than other dry lubricants by reducing friction, improving mold release, and solving problems of excessive wear, seizing, galling and fretting.
-The Tungsten Disulfide coating service process is done with pressurized air that impinges a dry metallic coating without heat, binders or adhesives.
-The lubricant coating bonds instantly to any metal or resin substrate with a thickness of 0.00004 in.
-(1 micron).
+Tungsten Disulfide (WS2) is a low friction dry lubricant coating that improves performance and service life better than other dry lubricants by reducing friction & noise, improving mold release, and solving problems of excessive wear, seizing, galling and fretting.
+The coating process is done with pressurized air that impinges the dry metallic coating without heat, binders or adhesives.
+The coating bonds instantly to any metal or resin substrate with a thickness of 0.00002" (1/2 micron).

 Benefits and Capabilities of Tungsten Disulfide (WS2)